Wednesday, October 25, 2006

 are maintained by PeopleTools, but which themselves are not maintained by PeopleTools.
 This is often as a result of performance tuning activities where you choose to use features of the Oracle database that PeopleSoft do not use because they are not available on other database platforms.

-- Function Based Indexes: In Oracle it is possible to implement an index on a function.
+• Function-Based Indexes: In Oracle, it is possible to implement an index on a function.
 A typical example would be an index on UPPER(NAME) on PS_NAMES to facilitate case

-In Oracle it is possible to build DDL triggers.
+In Oracle, it is possible to build DDL triggers.
 Just as DML triggers fire when the data is changed, DDL triggers fire when particular DDL commands are issued.
-I have created a trigger called PSFT_DDL_LOCK (available from the Go-Faster website) that fires when an object is altered or dropped.
+I have created a trigger called PSFT_DDL_LOCK (available from the Go-Faster psscripts github repository) that fires when an object is altered or dropped.
 In certain cases the trigger will raise an error, this causes the original DDL command to fail, and thus prevents loss of the unmanaged objects.
 If the table related to the object being dropped or altered is not managed by PeopleSoft (if it can't be found in PSRECDEFN), the trigger does not raise any error.
 Otherwise,

 When an error is generated by this trigger during development or migration activities, it usually indicates that there is another database object that you need to consider before issuing the command that errorred.
 It is not simply a matter of disabling the trigger and trying again.